mborus/requirements-txt/readme.md

 Start Jupyter
 ----------------------
-Inside "cmd.exe", with the still activated virtual directory
+Inside "cmd.exe", with the still activated virtual directory run

-    run "start python -m jupyterlab"
+    start python -m jupyterlab

-This first opens a new cmd window and then starts Jupyterlab in your browser.
+The *start* command opens a new cmd window and then starts Jupyterlab in your browser.
-It keeps the original window open, so if you find any library missing, you can pip install it right away!
+This keeps the original window open, so if you find any library missing, you can pip install it right away!

 Offline use